pivilartisant/generation-s/README.md

 Generation(s) is an open-source interactive application for musical exploration.

+### 1.5 Pitch

+"Generation(s)" is an interactive application as well as a collaborative and playful game.

+Starting from a sample, retrace the history of rap by navigating back and forth between the past and the present.

+The "Generation(s)" application is developed following the open-source model, meaning that anyone can share their musical references and write their own history of rap.

+This also implies that users can freely study, modify, and enhance the software, and even redistribute it to others.
+Open source is often associated with a community of developers working to create a tool that can be used by everyone.

+In this case, the members of this team are at the origin of the "Generation(s)" application, which is now published and available for download on GitHub.
+Since this application is based on the open-source principle, everyone can propose improvements, changes, and suggestions.
+The "Generation(s)" application is thus constantly evolving and becoming more comprehensive thanks to user feedback

 ### 2. Installation

 To collaborate, clone the repository or download the .ZIP file to experiment in a local setting.